 Kim Alexander, Auditor, was raised on a mixed livestock and crop farm in Iowa.
 In 1980, he graduated with a B.Sc. in Agriculture Education from Iowa State University before embarking on a long and interesting career in agriculture, starting as a beginner farmer and agriculture instructor.
 In the 1980s, Kim pioneered a pasture-based layer, broiler, turkey and grass finished beef farming operation in central Texas, processing the poultry on-farm and direct marketing the eggs and meat to local customers – an approach almost unheard of at the time.
 Since then he has given presentations at numerous sustainable agriculture meetings across the country.
-Working as a part-time AGW auditor, Kim continues to farm pasture-based cattle, sheep, broilers and pork in western Iowa.
+Working as a part-time AGW auditor, Kim continues to farm pasture-based cattle, sheep, broilers and a fruit and orchard garden in western Iowa.

 Katie Amos, Lead Farmer and Market Outreach Coordinator, is a Pennsylvania native, currently living in Lancaster County.
 Before joining AGW, Katie worked as the Marketing & Sales Manager for a small farm selling beef, pork, and lamb, gaining a strong background in livestock production and marketing.
 She is passionate about communicating the benefits of high-welfare animal agriculture to consumers and farmers, and enjoys traveling throughout her region to recruit farmers and promote the program.
 Katie is responsible for farmer and consumer services in the Northeast region.